Villa miseria

-A villa miseria ([ˈbiʝa miˈseɾja]), or just villa, is the informal term for a type of shanty town slum found in Argentina, mostly around the largest urban settlements.
+Villa miseria ([ˈbiʝa miˈseɾja]), villa de emergencia or simply villa, is the informal term used in Argentina for shanty town slums.

 Name

-The term is a noun phrase made up of the Spanish words villa (village, small town) and miseria (misery, destitution), and was adopted from Bernardo Verbitsky's 1957 novel Villa Miseria también es América ("Villa Miseria is also [a part of] the Americas").
+The term is a noun phrase made up of the Spanish words villa (village, small town) and miseria (misery, destitution).
+The concept was first articulated in an October 1933 article titled "La VILLA de la MISERIA dentro de la CIUDAD MARAVILLOSA" (the villa of misery in the marvellous city) by Carlos Sibellino, and picked up in the title of Bernardo Verbitsky's 1957 novel Villa Miseria también es América ("Villa Miseria is also [a part of] America").

-These shanty towns are euphemistically called asentamientos ("settlements") or villas de emergencia ("emergency villages").
+Other terms used are asentamiento ("settlement") and villa de emergencia ("emergency village"), the latter being the original name.
+These names are not popular with residents; shanty towns have come to be called, euphemistically, barrios populares ("popular neighbourhoods").
 In most parts of Argentina, the non-modified word villa usually refers to a villa miseria.